hurendaii/PHP-UserAuth/README.md

 1. **Start your web server:**
 For XAMPP, start Apache and MySQL.
 For other servers, ensure they are running.

 2. **Access the application:**
-Open your web browser and navigate to http://localhost/MyWebsite (or the appropriate URL for your server setup).
+Open your web browser and navigate to http://localhost/MyWebsite.

 3. **Register a new user:**
 Go to the Signup section and fill out the registration form.

 4. **Login with an existing user:**
 Go to the Login section and enter your credentials.